 We estimated the prevalence of intake inadequacy, also known as summary exposure value (SEV), using the probability method25 as implemented in the nutriR package.
 The probability method compares intake distributions against a continuous relative risk curve with a value of 1 at low intakes, 0·5 at the average intake requirement, and 0 at large intakes (figure 1C).
 These risk curves are defined on the basis of the cumulative normal distribution described by the average requirement and its standard deviation (figure 1B).
-We used the harmonised age-specific and sex-specific average requirements provided by Allen and colleagues22 as the average requirements for this analysis (appendix p x [A: please state the relevant page of the appendix here]).
+We used the harmonised age-specific and sex-specific average requirements provided by Allen and colleagues22 as the average requirements for this analysis (appendix p 10 [A: please state the relevant page of the appendix here]).
 We assumed a coefficient of variation of 0·25 for the requirement of vitamin B₁₂ and 0·10 for the requirement of all other distributions [A: nutrients?] according to the [A: OK?] recommendation of Renwick and colleagues.23 The coefficient of variation is used to derive the standard deviation of the requirement distribution.

-We further specified country-specific average requirements for zinc and iron on the basis of dietary factors that inhibit or enhance their absorption (appendix p x [A: please state the relevant page of the appendix here]).
+We further specified country-specific average requirements for zinc and iron on the basis of dietary factors that inhibit or enhance their absorption (appendix p 11-12 [A: please state the relevant page of the appendix here]).
 First, phytate inhibits zinc and iron absorption,30 which means that average requirements for zinc and iron increase with higher phytate intakes.22 Second, the consumption of non-dairy animal-source foods enhances iron absorption,31 which means that average requirements for iron decrease with higher intakes of such foods.22 Although calcium absorption is also affected by dietary factors such as phytate, oxalate, and dairy intakes, we were unable to account for these effects given a lack [A: scarcity or absence?] of data on global oxalate intakes—the dominant factor affecting calcium absorption.32